Home Buyer Training

 Northern Virginia Housing Expo

-Sponsored by the counties of Fairfax, Arlington, Prince William and Loudoun, the cities of Alexandria and Falls Church, and the Town of Herndon, as well as the Virginia Housing Development Authority (VHDA), the Northern Virginia Housing Expo was held for the fourth consecutive year, offering valuable resources for those looking to rent an apartment or buy a home.
+The Expo is sponsored by the counties of Fairfax, Arlington, Prince William and Loudoun, the cities of Alexandria, Falls Church, Fairfax and the Town of Herndon, as well as the Virginia Housing Development Authority (VHDA).
+This is the fifth consecutive year that Northern Virginia Housing Expo has been held, offering valuable resources for those looking to rent an apartment or buy a home.

 The City and Rebuilding Together Alexandria (RTA) have partnered to offer an exciting new program to assist low-and moderate-income households become first time homebuyers.
 Modeled on the highly successful Neighborhood Stabilization Program (NSP), RTA will purchase foreclosed or short sale properties, renovate them, and sell them to income eligible, qualifying homebuyers.
 By leveraging volunteer labor and funds through existing City home purchase programs, RTA will be able to help 20 - 25 families buy homes across the City over the next few years.